wp-plugins/amr-ical-events-list/readme.txt

 == Changelog ==

+= Version 4.10 =
+*  event titles in small calendar daylinks will now be sorted by time with all day events first.
+*  daylinks in small and large calendar had lost the listype and/or ability to use an agenda list type passed in the shortcode.
+This is fixed.
+Note: links from the day of month will pass an agenda listype and day parameters back to same page to show just events for that day in agenda format.
+If you want to use another page, then configure another calendar page and enter that url in the shortcode [largecalendar more_url=yourotherurl]

 = Version 4.9 =
 *  fixed a typo bug hopefully only recently introduced.
 It affected recurring events with modified instances.